At a glance: Medicare health insurance in New Mexico

 Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).

 People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and 17 percent of New Mexico Medicare beneficiaries are under age 65.
-Federal rules do not guarantee access to Medigap plans for people who are under 65, although the majority of the states have taken action to ensure access to Medigap coverage for disabled enrollees, New Mexico is not among them.
-The New Mexico Office of the Superintendent of Insurance confirmed that Medigap insurers in the state are not required to offer coverage to disabled Medicare beneficiaries under the age of 65.
-However, none of the New Mexico Medigap rate filings in SERFF include rates for people under the age of 65.
-We are working to try to clarify this discrepancy and will update this page when we have more information.
+Federal rules do not guarantee access to Medigap plans for people who are under 65.
+Although the majority of the states have taken action to ensure access to Medigap coverage for disabled enrollees, New Mexico is not among them.
+The New Mexico Office of the Superintendent of Insurance confirmed that Medigap insurers in the state are not required to offer coverage to applicants under the age of 65.
+Insurers can do so voluntarily, but we did not find any Medigap filings in SERFF with rates for people under age 65.

 Disabled Medicare beneficiaries have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they can enroll in a Medigap plan with the normal premiums that apply to people who are enrolling in Medicare due to age, rather than disability.